ClutchMasterFTW/Monolith-Crafting-Calculator/README.md

 # Monolith-Crafting-Calculator
-A calculator for calculating the amount of ores to create weapons on Monolith.
+A calculator for calculating the amount of ores to create weapons/items on Monolith.